top of page

 7. Personal Touches

-Some couples choose to incorporate personal items such as family heirlooms or tokens that reflect their journey together.
-This adds a unique flavor to the ceremony and can be a great conversation starter for guests.
+Some couples choose to incorporate personal items, such as family heirlooms or mementos that reflect their journey together.
+These unique elements add flavor to the ceremony and can be great conversation starters for guests.

 Bride and groom breaking glass under floral chuppah after their jewish wedding ceremony.